polo871209/blog/content/posts/wolfi_made_easy.md

 - Starting from a different base image and copying everything over _([here's my 94-line Distroless nightmare](https://gist.github.com/polo871209/559332ba3bd08aa992a46ab2a97a45a6) for context)_
 - Manually downloading and installing packages without a package manager _(debugging nightmare)_
-- Or just giving up and going back to a full OS image
+- Or just giving up and going back to a full OS image🤦‍♂️

 > **💡 The Distroless Problem:** You're essentially back to the scratch problem - secure but painfully limiting.
 Wolfi gives you the security benefits without the "why can't I just install one simple package?" frustration.